 How is otitis externa diagnosed?

-Your caregiver will ask about your signs and symptoms.
+Your healthcare provider will ask about your signs and symptoms.
 He will look inside your ears.
 He may blow a puff of air inside your ears.
-These tests tell caregivers if your eardrums look healthy.
+These tests tell healthcare providers if your eardrums look healthy.
 You may also need a hearing test.

 How is otitis externa treated?

-- Ear wicking: Your caregiver will remove fluid or wax from your outer ear canal.
-Caregivers may insert a small tube, called a wick, into your ear to help drain fluid.
+- Ear wicking removes fluid or wax from your outer ear canal.
+Healthcare providers may insert a small tube, called a wick, into your ear to help drain fluid.
 A wick also may be used to put medicine into your ear canal if the canal is blocked.

 How do I use eardrops?